 But what about other cherry varieties?
 What are the effects of dried cherries on dogs?
 Fruits that are dried usually contain much higher sugar concentrations than those that are fresh.
 Additionally, pitted cherries pose the same health risks as other fruits.
 Even though most dried cherry pits have been removed, some may remain.

 What to Do if Your French Bulldog Swallows a Whole Cherry?

 When you’re not looking, your French Bulldog might get his paws on a cherry.
 Don’t freak out.
 There is no danger from cyanide poisoning from a single cherry pit.
-If you notice vomiting, decreased appetite, constipation, or decreased fecal production then you could be suffering from intestinal blockage.
+If you notice vomiting, decreased appetite, constipation, or decreased fecal production, then you could be suffering from intestinal blockage.

 Your dog can eat plenty of other fresh fruits and berries without any of the risks mentioned above.
 As well as blueberries and mangos without the core and seeds, you can also choose peeled and pitted apples.

-Obviously, you can always buy traditional dog treats, which will probably appeal just as much to your pup as fresh fruit.
+You can always buy traditional dog treats, which will probably appeal just as much to your pup as fresh fruit.
 Keep your dog as healthy and happy as possible with our expert answers, safety tips, and advice.